 Work as a Team

-Strength in numbers makes negotiating prices that much easier.
 One person can point out flaws or state how expensive something is, as if they are trying to talk their partner out of buying an item.
-The one holding the item can visually begin to cave in to make the seller feel the pressure of losing a sale.
+The one holding the item can visually begin to cave, making the seller feel the pressure of potentially losing a sale.

-These tactics sound "mean" but locals utilize them frequently.
+These tactics sound "mean," but don't feel too bad about it: locals utilize the technique frequently.

 12 of 15